Fair Isaac (FICO) Q1 2017 Results - Earnings Call Transcript

 I am sorry, go ahead.

-Matt E. Galinko - Sidoti & Co.
+Matthew E. Galinko - Sidoti & Co.
 LLC

-I was going to say I think you had – when you made the acquisition, it was somewhere around low double digit growth rate, maybe around 15% to 20%.
+I was going to say I think you had, when you made the acquisition, it was somewhere around low double digit growth rate, maybe around 15% to 20%.
 And, you talked a little bit about the size of the market for you there.
 But can you talk a little bit about I know you said you're hitting your stride.
 Is there a substantial addressable market ahead of you on that and do you see that as being a product that can drive, your Software business over the next couple of years?

 William J. Lansing - Fair Isaac Corp.